ONLINE VIDEO ADVERTISING: All you need to know in 2019

 On top of that, the Video Completion Rate (Videos Played All the Way Through) reached a staggering 69% in 2017.

 But if you want to succeed with digital video ads in 2019, there are some things you should know.

 First, like for every digital marketing channel, also the video space starts to get saturated (the law of diminishing returns affects any kind of advertisement) and CTR is lower compared to previous years.

-To win the video ad war, in 2018 we’ll probably see more companies competing with shorter ads.
+To win the video ad war, last year we saw more companies competing with shorter ads.
 To start, Snapchat limits ads to a max of 10 seconds, and also Facebook recommends video ads to be 15 seconds or shorter.

 IAB released a great research and discovered that 10 second videos can help maximize impact among Millennials, who are particularly sensitive to mobile ad clutter.
 Mobile video ads for this audience should be well targeted, relevant and enjoyable to help maximize its potential impact.